AndrewPardoe/tmo-monitor/README.md

 **Uptime Threshold:** `--uptime`
     Defaults to 90 seconds - Specify a required uptime for an implicit reboot to occur.
 Intended to allow sufficient time to establish a connection and stabilize band selection.
 Setting is used to avoid boot looping, but is not respected when the `--reboot` flag is used.

+**Reboot pause:** `--reboot-pause`
+    Defaults to 0 seconds - Specify an amount of time for the script to sleep after initiating a reboot.
+Intended to prevent a job that calls the script in a timed loop from starting a new reboot monitor cycle while modem is rebooting.

 ### Connection configuration
 **4G Band Checking:** `-4 --4g-band`